How to Clean a Top-Load Washing Machine

 How Often to Clean a Top-Load Washing Machine

 Every type of top-load washer should be thoroughly cleaned at least twice per year.
 If you have automatic dispensers and use them for each load, they should be cleaned monthly to prevent clogs.
-Since the same mineral deposits that form in the washer tub can also clog washer hoses, if you live in a hard water area, you should clean the washer every three months.
+Because the same mineral deposits that form in the washer tub can also clog washer hoses, if you live in a hard water area you should clean the washer every three months.

-Because high-efficiency top-load washers use much less water than standard top-load machines with a center agitator, they should be cleaned more often—at least every three months.
-If your laundry loads are heavily-soiled with grease or dirt or if you live in a hot, humid area where mold is an issue, monthly cleaning is recommended.
+High-efficiency top-load washers use much less water than standard top-load machines with a center agitator, so they should be cleaned more often—at least every three months.
+If your laundry loads are heavily soiled with grease or dirt or if you live in a hot, humid area where mold is an issue, monthly cleaning is recommended.